 When drafting your will, it is essential to consult a qualified estate lawyer with extensive experience and knowledge about local estate and inheritance protocol.
 Kazembe and Associates provide distinguished services in Canadian estate law and will ensure that your heirs and estate are protected with an ironclad will.

 A “Power of Attorney”, commonly referred to as a “POA”, is a legal document that gives someone else the right to act on your behalf if something happens that prevents you from making decisions on your own.

 There are two types of a“Power of Attorney”.
-Power of Attorney for Personal Care enables the person you appoint to make decisions about your health care, housing, and other aspects of your personal life if you become mentally incapacitated to make such decisions.
-The second type is Power of Attorney for Property, in which the appointed is responsible for making decisions about your financial affairs.
+Power of Attorney for Personal Care enables the person you appoint to make decisions about your healthcare, housing, and other aspects of your personal life if you become mentally incapacitated to make such decisions.
+The second type is Power of Attorney for Property, in which the appointee is responsible for making decisions about your financial affairs.